elopio/docs/source/includes/_generalAPI.md

 General API
 ===========
+<aside class="notice">The General API section is still under construction and may be missing some information.
+Don't worry!
+We plan to update the entire documentation prior to Augur launching.
+Thank you for your patience as we make these updates.</aside>

 The Augur API is split up into three sections, the [Simplified API](http://docs.augur.net/#simplified-api), the [Call API](http://docs.augur.net/#call-api), and the [Transaction API](http://docs.augur.net/#transaction-api).
 The [Simplified API](http://docs.augur.net/#simplified-api) is provided to get information about markets on the Augur network.
 The [Call](http://docs.augur.net/#call-api) and [Transaction](http://docs.augur.net/#transaction-api) API's are direct contract and method mapping to the `augur.api` object.
 The [Call API](http://docs.augur.net/#call-api) uses `eth_call` to make "get" requests for information stored on the blockchain.
 The [Transaction API](http://docs.augur.net/#transaction-api) uses `eth_sendTransaction` to make "set" requests to the blockchain in order to modify the blockchain's information in some way, like creating a new order on the order book.
 The [Call](http://docs.augur.net/#call-api) and [Transaction](http://docs.augur.net/#transaction-api) APIs will be covered in greater detail in their respective sections of these docs.

 In this section we will go over how to import `augur.js` into your project and connect it to an Ethereum Node.
 This section will also cover market creation, initial market loading, and review the Simplified API methods.